 On March 7, 2023, Salesforce announced Einstein GPT, which “delivers AI-created content across every sales, marketing, commerce, and IT interaction.”

-Einstein GPT can be integrated into many facets of the Salesforce platform, including sales, service, marketing, commerce, and Tableau (analytics).
+AI Cloud increases functionality in many facets of the Salesforce platform, including sales, service, marketing, commerce, Tableau (analytics), and Slack.

-An impressive marketing use of Einstein GPT is its ability to design an event or campaign-specific landing page, including text, image, and web form.
+An impressive marketing use of Marketing GPT is its ability to design an event or campaign-specific landing page, including text, image, and web form.

 Also, in March 2023, Microsoft introduced Microsoft Dynamics 365 Copilot for CRM and ERP.

 Generative AI functionality will be available in Dynamics 365 Sales and Viva Sales, Dynamics 365 Customer Service, Dynamics 365 Customer Insights, and Dynamics 365 Marketing.

 At the July 2023 Microsoft Inspire partner event, Microsoft announced it would charge $30 per user per month for Copilot for Microsoft 365.